pivotal-cf/docs-build-service/installing.md

    This is a boolean value that defaults to `false`.
    - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below).
 This needs to be supplied inside the `parameters.json` file and not via the `--set` flag.
    - `replica_count` this will define the number of build service instances running.
 It defaults to `1`.
-   - `no_gateway` this will install only the Pivotal Builder and [kpack](https://github.com/pivotal/kpack), the Build Service CRDs and controllers.
+   - `no_gateway` this will install the Pivotal Builder and [kpack](https://github.com/pivotal/kpack): the Build Service CRDs and controllers.
 This allows one to interact with Build Service via `kubectl` ONLY.
 This is a boolean value that defaults to `false`.
-   (see the "Optional: KPACK only Install" step below)
+   (see the "Optional: kpack Only Installation" step below)

+   **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided will be added to the list of the available CA on these images.
+To do this, the parameters file or duffle install command (in case one would like to avoid using the `parameters.json`) must be provided with the credentials for the image registry

     ##### Optional: Setting custom Ingress controller annotations
-    If you would like to use an ingress controller other than NGINX or you would like to pass additional annotations to your ingress controller, provide `duffle` with an additional JSON file during installation (ex. `duffle install -p /tmp/parameters.json` ...).
+    To use an ingress controller other than NGINX or to override default annotations used by the ingress controller, add the annotations to the `ingress_annotations` section of the parameters JSON file.

     ```json
     {
       "ingress_annotations": {
-        "kubernetes.io/ingress.example-annotation-key": "example-annotation-value",
+        "kubernetes.io/ingress.my-annotation-key": "my-annotation-value",
         ...
       }
     }
     ```

-    ##### Optional: KPACK only Install
+    ##### Optional: kpack Only Installation
-    This only install the Build Service CRDs and it's controllers and `kubectl` is the CLI tool required to interact with the components.
-When installing without the gateway, it removes the need for the following parameters:
+    This will install the Pivotal builder, Build Service CRDs and their controllers. `kubectl` is the CLI tool required to interact with these components.
+When installing without the gateway, the following parameters are no longer required:
     - `domain`
     - `uaa_url`
     - `ingress_annotations`

-    Additionally, the one will not need to provide values to the following credentials in `credentials.yml`:
+    Additionally, one will not need to provide values to the following credentials in `credentials.yml`:
     - `tls_cert`
     - `tls_key`

     Replace the values of the `source.path` properties for these properties with `""` but do not remove them from the file.
-Removing them will fail the install.
+Removing them will cause the installation to fail.

-   **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided will be added to the list of the available CA on these images.
-To do this, the parameters file or duffle install command (in case one would like to avoid using the `parameters.json`) must be provided with the credentials for the image registry

 1) Relocate the images from the extracted bundle into an internal Image Registry